Blog- page 1

 Keep things in perspective: during the two body-cavity searches I have submitted to in my life, as I bent over, I found that rather than feeling humiliated I felt sorry for the guy with the flashlight in his mouth & was keenly aware of how glad I was that our life decisions (his & mine) had him looking up mine instead I up his...

-I'm sure I haven't done old Marguerite justice but it is such a fine story that even if I only got thirty percent of her voice I still recommend it- How Wang-Fô was Saved, 4000 words.
+I'm sure I haven't done old Marguerite justice but it is such a fine story that I am sure its brilliance will shine through even my dismal mangling of her voice- 4000 words here...

 Fish Memory (860 words)